-...
-"What do you want to do now, and where can you go?"
+....
+"What do you want to do now, where can you go?"
 Eduardo asked.
 "I'm totally trapped!
-Outside the harem bath, the eunuchs are holding the body bags, and inside the Turkish women taunt and threaten to throw me in the Nile.
-They hate me because I'm an Egyptian and will have Ali's first Egyptian son!
-Cursing at me with words I can't understand, now they're saying it's my fault that Ali has been killed, and I have no place left to go.
-I ask to see my daughter, who was in the harem with all the children, but they say she's been taken away to safety.
-Forcefully holding my arms, I can't see-they've bagged my head!
-Their servants escort me to my apartment and place a brass tray on the table, with a ball of opium and a dagger.
-I'm smoking the pipe now.
-I will find Ali-I will join him in paradise."
+In the Harem Bath the Turkish women taunt and threaten to throw me in the Nile.
+Now they say Ali has been killed and I have no place left to go.
+They hate me, because I'm an Egyptian and will have Ali's first Egyptian son!
+I ask to see my daughter who was in the harem with the other children, but they say she's been taken away to safety.
+Their servants forcefully escort me to my apartment and place a brass tray on the table with a ball of opium and a dagger....I'm smoking the pipe now.
+I will find Ali - I will join him in paradise."

--Eduardo brought me back.
-For some time, we were both engulfed in silence, totally void of oxygen.
+Eduardo brought me back.
+For some time we were both engulfed in silence, totally void of oxygen.
 Butheita was like the Quetzal bird that dies if it's caged.
-Then Eduardo, taking a breath, broke our silence.
-"I can't begin to imagine Ali's pain when he returns."
-Now I understand the Message of the Sphinx, "Heal his heart, ease his pain."
+Then Eduardo, taking a breath, broke our silence, "I can't begin to imagine Ali's pain when he returns."
+Now I understand the Message of the Sphinx: "Heal his heart, ease his pain."...
 But how?